mikaelho/pythonista-gestures/README.md

 #### ` add_long_press(self, view, action, number_of_taps_required = None, number_of_touches_required = None, minimum_press_duration = None, allowable_movement = None)`

   Call `action` when a long press gesture is recognized for the `view`.
+Note that this is a continuous gesture; you might want to check for `data.state == Gestures.CHANGED` or `ENDED` to get the desired results.

   Additional parameters: